OBiLab/NGSEvolBio/Projects/00-beforewestart_sum.md

 ### Be very well organized:

-- make a project folder: you can be work on many project at the same time!
+- make a project folder: you can work on many project at the same time!
 - make project sub-folders: make a folder where to store the data and call it with a reasonable name (e.g. `projectname_data`) ; make sure you will be able to identify folders the day after.
 - make a README file where you note main changes and list folder and file content
-- give to files reasonable names :)
+- give files reasonable names :)

 ![folder](img/foldertree.png =250x250)